mparaz/parasports-data-import/README.md

 They are currently hard-coded.
 * Better understanding of the input XLSX files.
 It is currently a process of trial and error to run the program, observe the output and make modifications.
+* Tests!
+Unit tests, acceptance tests.
+Right now, the test is ... running the code and looking at Wikibase.
+* Code health: style, static analysis.

 Original README from Wikidata Toolkit Examples:
 ----------------------------------------------